alanwsmith/typing-rust.alanwsmith.com/src/variables/index.md

-Using that line in we can create a full program that defines the `alfa` varaible then prints it out.
+Using that line in we can create a full program that defines the `alfa` variable then prints it out.

 #### SOURCE CODE